Paediatric Imaging - Suspected Physical Abuse

 A clinical portfolio of evidence which must contain the following:

-- Record of clinical experience (minimum of 5 cases) with anonymised reports and images
+- Record of clinical experience (minimum of five cases) with anonymised reports and images

-- Three x 1000 word case studies of Suspected Physical Injury surveys to include consideration of differential diagnosis, and the legal, ethical and organisational aspects of the case.
+- Three x 1000 word case studies of Suspected Physical Abuse surveys to include consideration of differential diagnosis, and the legal, ethical and organisational aspects of the case.

-This component of assessment provides the opportunity for you to demonstrate clinical competence and appreciation of the role of a paediatric advanced practitioner in the context of Suspected Physical Injury skeletal survey imaging.
+This component of assessment provides the opportunity for you to demonstrate clinical competence and appreciation of the role of a paediatric advanced practitioner in the context of Suspected Physical Abuse skeletal survey imaging.

 A series of online paediatric quizzes and workbooks will be available in addition to tutor support and feedback.